pybind/pybind11/README_smart_holder.rst

 pybind11 internals do not track holder runtime type information, therefore the holder mismatch issue cannot be solved in a fashion that would allow an incremental transition, which is the whole point of the Conservative mode.
 Please proceed with caution.
+(See `PR #2644
+<https://github.com/pybind/pybind11/pull/2644>`_ for background, which is
+labeled with "abi break".)

 Another pitfall worth pointing out specifically, although it follows from the previous: mixing base and derived classes between Classic and